MvvmCross/MvvmCross/docs/SITECHANGELOG.md

 * Fix background-image url.

+* Update Gemfiles.

+* Fix some footer links to stay inside the page.

+* On mobile: Products and Organization lists on visible.

+* Homepage title is bold.

+* On Mobile: documentation menu like the normal menu items.

 ## Mvxtheme 1.0 (2017-05-24)

 I am honored to announce that the Jekyll theme for MvvmCross has been officially completed today.